prof-rossetti/2016-campaign-data/README.md

-# 2016 Election Data
+# 2016 Campaign Data

 This repository contains relational data describing the 2016 US Presidential Election.

 It currently includes information about candidates and their YouTube videos.